 8. Prepare for your training classes

 When you adopt a dog from TAGS, an eight-week behaviour training course is included.
 TAGS subscribes to positive reinforcement training methods, so your dog will get lots of treats.
-To prepare yourself and your dog for the course, test a few different kinds of treats to find which ones are of the highest value to your dog—which ones he or she will work for.
+To prepare yourself and your dog for the course, test a few different kinds of treats to find which ones are of the highest value to your dog-which ones he or she will work for.
 These are the ones you’ll want to bring to class.
 You should also have a six-foot leash and a lunge lead (available at Dollarama) for your training lessons.
+Further, if you want to train your dog more, and maybe have it learn a trick or two, you can also hire a personalised Dog Trainer in Gateshead or elsewhere.

 9. Think about vacation planning